 The program is distributed under GNU GPL v2.
 It is free; but the manual and tech support are not supposed to be so.
 Please notify me if you are publishing the research paper using the program.

-Any donations to support the development are greatly appreciated.
+Any donations to support the development are greatly appreciated, preferably as code contributions.

 Please note that although every effort is done to make this program bug-free, you are using it at your own risk.
 We will not assume any liability for this program.
 The program is supplied "as is", without warranty of any kind, either expressed or implied.
 See the parts 11 & 12 of the GPL license, please.